-With a passion for working w/ adolescents and adults with problem behavior, the Executive Director brings experience in high demand to behavioral field.
+With a passion for working with adolescents and adults with problem behavior, the Executive Director brings experience in high demand to the behavioral field.
 Joe has demonstrated competency with implementation of positive behavioral support (PBS) systems in school programs.
-In addition to expertise in PBS, Joe is extremely proficient in person-centered planning, creative behavioral solutions, community integration & the behavior disorder population.
-Antecedent interventions, teaching replacement behavior, skill development, and social skills training w/ adults and adolescents occupy his interests in applied behavior analysis.
+In addition to expertise in PBS, Joe is extremely proficient in person-centered planning, creative behavioral solutions, community integration, and the behavior disorder population.
+Antecedent interventions, teaching replacement behavior, skill development, and social skills training with adults and adolescents occupy his interests in applied behavior analysis.
 After 12 years in the field, Joe has developed an understanding of the importance of building functional life skills that guide learners throughout adulthood.

 Chasity Bright, ME.d

 As the Vice President of Operations, Chasity is the administrative backbone of the organization.
 In addition to overseeing the general operations of the entire company, she assists the Executive Vice President with the implementation of Organizational Behavior Management (OBM) principles throughout the fabric of the company.
 Chasity manages the billing, invoicing, time system, clinical notations, and the provision of feedback concerning the administrative intricacies for the company.
 With a broad scope of duties and responsibilities, she is able to remain informed concerning the comprehensive progress of the company's clients.
 Chasity ensures the company runs efficiently through her boundless work ethic, skill, and determination.